juveria-manzar/Chat-App-Socketio/README.md

 ## Introduction

-> This is an anonymous chat app built using Nodejs, Express, and Socket.io and MongoDB.
+> This is an anonymous chat app built using Nodejs, Express and Socket.io and MongoDB.

 Here is a screenshot of how it's looks and it's functionality.